-The GORM project refers to the platform Gorm, and its satellite platforms Skjold, Rolf and Dagmar.
-An environmental and social impact assessment (EISA-16) is undertaken for the remaining lifetime of the ongoing projects, and the entire life time from exploration to decommissioning for planned projects.
+The HARALD project refers to the platform Harald (A and B).
+And environmental and social impact assessment (EISA-16) is undertaken for the remaining lifetime of the ongoing projects, and the entire life time from exploration to decommissioning for planned projects.
 The ESIA-16 shall replace the EIA conducted in 2010 "Environmental impact assessment from additional oil and gas activities in the North Sea, July 2011" which is valid for the period 1st January 2010 to 31st December 2015.